DjordjeVucinac82/k8s-AWS-EKS/monitoring/setup.md

 In grafana dashboard go to Configuration -> Data sources and check for Prometheus instance

-* goto https://grafana.com/grafana/dashboards , search for 'Cluster Monitoring for Kubernetes' (ID: 10000) , and select the *ID* of the dashboard you want to import
+* go to https://grafana.com/grafana/dashboards , search for 'Cluster Monitoring for Kubernetes' (ID: 10000) nad kube-state-metrics-v2 (13332) , and select the *ID* of the dashboard you want to import
 * in Grafana click on *+*  Create Dashboards, click *Import* and put the *ID* from the previous step into the text field.
 Befor importing, check: Unique Identifier (UID)=JABGX_-mz and check Prometheus under prometheus -> Import !!!